dablockdao/polkadot-ecosystem/dot-atlas/src/content/docs/resources/guides/polkadot-security-101.md

 Only with its password—and it’s still weaker than the seed.
 Keep both (securely), but treat the seed as the ultimate recovery.

 **4) How do I know a crowdloan is legitimate?**
-Use official ecosystem portals or reputable UIs and verify the parachain ID, campaign details, and the origin domain.
-Avoid direct transfers.
+Parachain slot auctions have been superseded by [Agile Coretime](/resources/concepts/agile-coretime/).
+If you encounter a crowdloan campaign, verify it through official ecosystem portals, check the parachain ID and campaign details, and avoid direct transfers to unknown addresses.

 **5) What if I clicked a phishing link?**
 Disconnect the device from the internet, move funds from a *new* wallet (with a *new* seed) using a clean device, rotate passwords, and consider a full OS reinstall.